-TRA recently contracted with the West Virginia Department of Transportation (WVDOT) to assist eight small urban bus agencies in development of safety management systems (SMS) and public transportation agency safety plans.
+TRA recently contracted with the West Virginia Department of Transportation (WVDOT) to assist eight small urban bus agencies in the development of safety management systems (SMS) and public transportation agency safety plans.

 The Federal Transit Administration (FTA)’s new regulation, 49 CFR Part 673, requires transit agencies fitting certain criteria to implement Safety Management Systems (SMS) and have a Public Transportation Agency Safety Plan (PTASP).
 To help agencies meet these requirements, TRA is working with several jurisdictions to develop and implement SMS programs and PTASPs.